 Often the simplest ideas are the best.”

-Green also does a great job of describing the way the mind can get in the way even when you are aware and experienced at managing it.
+No progress is linear though and Green does a great job of describing the way the mind can get in the way even when you are aware and experienced at managing it.

 As he says “the mind is always there.”